-- the company's articles of association; - audited financial statements; - details of the board of directors and people with significant control over the company; - special shareholder resolutions (requiring approval by at least 75 per cent of participating shareholders); - · details of changes to the company's share capital; - mortgages over the company's assets; and - an annual confirmation statement confirming that all required information has been delivered to the Registrar of Companies.
+- the company's articles of association; - · audited financial statements; - details of the board of directors and people with significant control over the company; - special shareholder resolutions (requiring approval by at least 75 per cent of participating shareholders); - · details of changes to the company's share capital; - mortgages over the company's assets; and - an annual confirmation statement confirming that all required information has been delivered to the Registrar of Companies.

-Details of the ownership of real property, mortgages and charges and other attributes of real property are available at Her Majesty's Land Register and through local authorities responsible for the area in which the real property is located.
+Details of the ownership of real property, mortgages and charges and other attributes of real property are available at Her Majesty's

+Land Register and through local authorities responsible for the area in which the real property is located.
 Details of registered intellectual property, such as patents and trademarks, can be obtained from the UK Intellectual Property Office.
+Details of any authorisations held by a financial services business can be obtained from an online search of the UK Financial Conduct Authority's register.

-A buyer of a company will typically carry out a search of the information filed with the Registrar of Companies and confirm with the Companies Court that a winding-up petition has not been lodged in respect of the company.
+A buyer of a company will typically carry out a search of the information filed with the Registrar of Companies and confirm with the Companies Court that a winding up petition has not been lodged in respect of the company.
 Searches may also be performed in respect of those registered assets that are regarded as being material to a transaction.
 Nominal fees are generally payable to carry out such searches.